KDDD10/simon-game/public/README.md

 - Tracks the current level and highest score achieved.
 - Modal popup for losing the game with an option to retry.
 - Data Validation

+### Responsive Layout

+The website is made to be adaptable, fluid, responsive, and aesthetically pleasing across all screen sizes and resolutions.
+The website has mobile counterparts, which are smaller and have different aspect ratios, to guarantee optimal performance on mobile devices.
+This is because of how essential the game is to convey the website's semantics and intended experience for users.
+This became crucial.

+## Design

+As the Simon Game is based of an existing game, the design is similar to others made before the creation of mine.

+### Colour Scheme

+The colours are same four in every version of a Simon Game.
+These colours are yellow, green, blue and red.
+I did use the colour black for the background colour and to keep the writing on the web page visual for users so that they can keep track with their scores.

 ## File Structure